-Benzoyl Peroxide –an anti-bacterial that reduces inflammation and removes excess oils while removing dead skin cells.
-In varying strengths, it can cause minor irritations such as redness, scaling, and excessive dryness.
+Benzoyl Peroxide – An anti-bacterial that reduces inflammation and removes excess oils while removing dead skin cells.
+In varying strengths, it can cause minor irritations such as redness, scaling, and excessive dryness (source).

-Salicylic Acid – A Beta hydroxy in varying concentrations prevents clogged pores in oily skin by reducing the excessive growth of skin cells inside the pore that lead to clogged pores.
-Salicylic acid also breaks down solid sebum also known as whiteheads.
+Salicylic Acid – A Beta hydroxy in varying concentrations prevents clogged pores in oily skin by reducing the excessive growth of skin cells inside the pore that leads to clogged pores.
+Salicylic acid also breaks down solid sebum also known as whiteheads (source).

-Glycolic Acid –used for normal skin, it is a water-based acid that exfoliates the pores.
+Glycolic Acid – Used for normal skin, it is a water-based acid that exfoliates the pores (source).

-Retinols – A Vitamin A derivative it breaks down blackheads in normal or combination skin and affects skin cell production.
+Retinols – A Vitamin A derivative it breaks down blackheads in normal or combination skin and affects skin cell production (source).

-Lactic Acid – Derived from sour milk, is best for exfoliating excess dead cells that affects dry skin.
+Lactic Acid – Derived from sour milk, is best for exfoliating excess dead cells that affect dry skin (source).

-Sulphur and Resourcinol – Often paired, sulphur and resourcinol removes dead cells, reduces excess oil and breaks down both black and whiteheads.
-Side effects include redness and peeling.
+Sulphur and Resourcinol – Often paired, sulphur and resorcinol removes dead cells, reduces excess oil and breaks down both black and whiteheads.
+Side effects include redness and peeling (source).

 Much like the layers of the skin, selecting an acne treatment involves knowing the skin’s inherent type and the acne symptoms that are plaguing it in order to best select from the dizzying array of choices located in the retail aisle.